 According to the brand, there's Japanese purple rice, hyaluronic acid, and natural botanical abstracts (the same ones as the mist) to nourish, replenish ceramides, stimulate collagen production, and very literally plump up your skin.
 Once I tried it, I knew it was a keeper.
 All you need is a small scoop for all the dew-inducing, plumping properties to take over.
 It's perfect for a pre-makeup facial massage (decadent right?) or can be used daily as your regular moisturizer.
 Now, with both my mist and cream in tow, I will never stop glowing.
 Seriously.

 First of all, Naked Cherry is a moniker I can get behind.
 It sounds sultry, cool, and maybe a little nostalgic.
 Turns out, the lipsticks are just as good as the name led me to believe.
-There are three shades—Juicy (a light peach with copper shimmer), Devilish (a metallic berry pink), and Cherry (a deep berry wine).
+There are three shades—Juicy (light peach with copper shimmer), Devilish (a metallic berry pink), and Cherry (a deep berry wine).
 First, I went with Juicy because I loved how it glistened in the sunlight, allowing the shimmer to keep it all looking fresh and glossy but not too sparkly.
 Then, I dabbed on a bit of Devilish to add a little pink and fell in love.
 Together, the two shades created an incredible, full-bodied color and left my lips plumped and hydrated.
 It's all in the formula, Urban Decay's signature Vice offering, which houses avocado oil, jojoba seed oil, shea butter, and lactic acid.
 The ingredients are as good for your lips as the shades are for your look.

 The Limited-Edition Set

 I've written about the components of this set before—the Watermelon Pink Juice Moisturizer, the watermelon sleep mask with a 5000-person waiting list, and jelly sheet mask—because every Glow Recipe skincare product I've tried is lightweight, fresh, hydrating, and effective.
-According to Glow Recipe, "watermelon rind and flesh [are] traditionally used in Korea to soothe irritated, inflamed skin.
+According to Glow Recipe, "watermelon rind and flesh [are] traditionally used in Korea to soothe irritated and inflamed skin.
 It's full of skin-restoring vitamins, antioxidants, and amino acids."
 Plus, now, the brand has launched the entire set packed inside the most adorable blush-colored bag, which is proof of my aforementioned point that it just gets it.

 The moisturizer offers up a formula that's 90% derived from watermelon for all those wonderful antioxidant-rich benefits, as well as optimal potency and efficacy.
 It drenches your skin in moisture and leaves it feeling bouncy and plump throughout the day—similar to the sleep mask, which does exactly that, only while you sleep.
 I applied it right before bed and woke up to baby-soft, impossibly bright skin.
 Other star ingredients come in the form of seaweed, pumpkin, cabbage, pomegranate, banana, licorice, peony, and sweet potato extracts.
 Then, I like to finish off my spa experience with the sheet mask, though it's not really a sheet at all.
 The "sheet" itself is a cotton-free blend of watermelon extract and natto gum, a decision the founders made when they realized it helped the ingredients better penetrate your skin.
 It leaves you de-puffed, refreshed, and noticeably dewy.
-I like to rub the excess serum from the package into my skin, along my neck, chest, and hands.
+I like to rub the excess serum from the package into my skin, along with my neck, chest, and hands.
 Below, find how good my skin looked post-products.